 Welcome to Planet Program¶

-I wonder if I would say I'm primarily a programmer.
 I wrote my first program when I was seven and have been programming on and off ever since.
 That said, software is very important to what I do, but at the end of the day, its still a tool that makes other activities I enjoy that much easier.

 Some incarnation of this website began when I was an undergrad mainly to help me keep track of projects I did in the past such as reverse enginneering the MacSE 1987.
 It still serves that function; hence its current name.
 But it finds other uses such as helping document interesting artifacts of programmer culture.
 Enjoy!

 I have been working on adding a verilator backend to nMigen-HDL Pythonthat is almost ready.
 More information on that effort here.